Skip to main content

 • Numbers: comma-separated.
 (Especially if they may be confused for a year.)
 Digits are preferred for compactness for numbers >1.

 • Dates: dates are written either ‘YYYY-MM-DD’ or ‘Day Month Year’.
-The former is preferred for data/table/etc, but it can be awkward in prose, where the latter is acceptable.
+The former is preferred for data/table/etc., but it can be awkward in prose, where the latter is acceptable.
 This allows easier machine parsing and eliminates ambiguity.

 • Sentences: single-space after the period, not typewriter double-space.

-• Semantic line breaks: paragraphs are separated by double-newlines, and every sentence is separated by a newline. (ie. This is a sentence.\nThis is another sentence in the same paragraph.\n\nThis is a new paragraph.)
+• Semantic line breaks/“ventilated prose”: paragraphs are separated by double-newlines, and every sentence is separated by a newline. (ie. This is a sentence.\nThis is another sentence in the same paragraph.\n\nThis is a new paragraph.)

 This “ventilated prose” makes it easier to edit & read the Markdown source & diffs.
+This is not enforced due to context-dependence and not wanting to necessarily break at short sentences.

-• Pluralis auctoris: use “I” when describing something specific that the author did, like running an experiment (unless it was a callobration, in which case it must be “we”); use a plural auctoris “we” when it’s a general discussion the reader is part of.
+• Pluralis auctoris: use “I” when describing something specific that the author did, like running an experiment (unless it was a collaboration, in which case it must be “we”); use a plural auctoris “we” when it’s a general discussion the reader is part of.

 Structure